 - Liverpool (LT): January – August (a two-month overlap period is adopted at the start and end of each semester, when proposals from both semesters may be observed in order to reduce problems with under-filled observations queues).

 Please, read carefully the following information and recommendations made for each telescope and for large programs.
 There are changes with respect to previous calls for proposals.
+Pay special attention to the new (latex, word, pages) form for the preparation of proposals.

 - OSIRIS modes “imaging” (broad-band, SHARDS filters, tunable filters), “spectroscopy” (long-slit, MOS), and “frame transfer and fast photometry” are offered.
 Multi-Object Spectroscopy (MOS) observations will be part of the observing queue only if the proposals are ranked in the top half (first and second quartiles) of the Spanish CAT final list.
 However, any proposal in the third and fourth quartiles that has the MOS masks already fabricated from previous semesters will be also included in the observing queue.
 Applicants must indicate whether their MOS masks are to be fabricated or are available from previous semesters.
+For overheads related to the various observing modes, see the GTC document.

 - Visitor programs are welcome, but will only be admitted whenever they fall in the top half of the ranked proposal list.
 The applicants must clearly indicate they are applying for visitor mode.
 A backup program (in visitor mode) should be defined in the case the observing conditions for the main program are not met.